andreafalletti/hyprland-/Installation.md

 # Installation

 Installing Hyprland is very easy.
-Either you install it from your local package provider (if they provide pkgs for Hyprland) or you build it yourself.
+Either you install it from your local package provider (if they provide pkgs for Hyprland) or you install/build it yourself.

 **Notice:** Given this project is under development and constantly changing, if you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your other preferred package manager.